slatedocs/slate/source/includes/_groups.md

 # Groups

-The groups help you organize better the users in sunlight, they allow you to monitor what the members are learning and know what they are spending their sunlights.
+The groups help you organize better the users in sunlight.
+They allow you to monitor what the members are learning and you can know on what they are spending their sunlights.

 ## Group Model